-The 2010 Native American Dollar was the second coin of the new series created to honor the contributions and accomplishments of Native Americans.
+The 2010 Native American Dollar (Buy on eBay) was the second coin of the new series created to honor the contributions and accomplishments of Native Americans.
 The coin featured a reverse design based on the theme “Government – The Great Tree of Peace.”

 The Iroquois or Haudenosaunee Confederacy was formed by the Peacemaker and his spokesman Hiawatha to bring together five separate nations in the southern Great Lakes area.
 The treaty was sealed by symbolically burying weapons at the foot of a Great White Pine, whose 5-needle clusters represented the original 5 nations Mohawk, Oneida, Onondaga, Cayuga, and Seneca.